ggilles/ggilles.github.io/README.md

-This is Gilles Gregoire's random pages.
+This is Gilles' random pages.